dmedri/sphinx-template/README.md

 # sphinx-template
-A basic template for sphinx ready for gettext
+A sphinx configuration ready for gettext